 The hotel has a lift to all six floors, and is suitable for guests with mobility issues; one room has also been specifically adapted.

-The hotel is happy to host up to two pups in some rooms (excluding the Cosy Double rooms) as long as they’re fairly small and well-behaved.
+The hotel is happy to host up to two pups in some rooms (excluding the Small Guest Rooms) as long as they’re fairly small and well-behaved.
 There’s a charge of £20 a night.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Bath.

-When Cafe 15 isn’t open for dinner, wend your way to the bar early and bag the table by the fire for a G&T and the polenta chips.
+When the Restaurant isn’t open for dinner, wend your way to the bar early and bag the table by the fire for a G&T.

 Best of British, with a unique twist to match your idiosyncratic surroundings: tweeds, heritage cashmere and pussy-bow blouses will go down nicely, jazzed-up with unusual jewellry.

-Helmed by executive Chef Marc Hardiman, Cafe 15 is open daily for breakfast and dinner and serves modern, British fare.
-Like the rest of the hotel, the restaurant is bursting with curios, collections and contemporary art – shelves lining the walls are stacked with blown-glass trinkets and multi-coloured, antique chemists’ bottles.
-Don’t forget to stop by for afternoon tea in the sitting room, where the chicken sandwiches with apricot crumble and crispy skin are the stuff of local legend, and the list of brews – all served in silver tea pots – is as long as a Georgian petticoat (try the Gunpowder Green and Organic Jade Sword, if you’re feeling adventurous).
+Helmed by executive chef Matt Gillard, the Restaurant is open daily for breakfast, lunch and dinner and serves modern, British fare – say, Old Spot Bath Chaps, Somerset dry-aged fillet steak and a unique take on the Eton mess.
+Like the rest of the hotel, the restaurant has plenty of charming details: paper wigs, a collection of antique kitchenware and portraits lining the walls.
+Don’t forget to stop by the Bar for afternoon tea in the sitting room, where the list of brews – all served in silver tea pots – is as long as a Georgian petticoat (try the Gunpowder Green and Organic Jade Sword, if you’re feeling adventurous).
+Sunday lunch is not to be missed, too, with Hampshire pork belly, roast chicken in a truffle sauce, Wyfe of Bath cheese soufflé and other hearty dishes.

 You can have breakfast in your room between 7.30am and 10.30am.